 The City of Colorado Springs Strategic Plan for 2020-2024 ensures programs, services, and initiatives are aligned and serve a strategic vision.
 The Strategic Plan's core values include promoting job creation, investing in infrastructure, excelling in City services, and building community and collaborative relationships.
-The Almagre URA Plan directly implements the Strategic Plan and the following excerpts are representative of the alignment between the two:
+The City Gate URA Plan directly implements the Strategic Plan and the following excerpt are representative of the alignment between the two:

-- Building Community and Collaborative Relationships 3.0 Provide strategic City services and community partnerships to improve citizen quality of life by reducing crime, reducing the number of persons experiencing chronic homelessness, increasing affordable housing opportunities, and facilitating community investment. - Building Community & Collaborative Relationships 3.15 Improve access to a broad range of homeless, affordable, and workforce housing.
+Building Community and Collaborative Relationships - 3.0 - Provide strategic City services and community partnerships to improve citizen quality of life by reducing crime, reducing the number of persons experiencing chronic homelessness, increasing affordable housing opportunities, and facilitating community investment.